Willi Castro Preview, Player Props: Twins vs. Rockies

 Rockies Pitching Rankings

-- The Rockies' 5.70 team ERA ranks last across all league pitching staffs.
+- The Rockies have the last-ranked team ERA across all league pitching staffs (5.75).

-- Rockies pitchers combine to give up the second-most home runs in baseball (230 total, 1.4 per game).
+- Rockies pitchers combine to allow 234 total home runs at a clip of 1.5 per game (second-most in baseball).

-- Koch takes the mound for his first start of the season for the Rockies.
+- Anderson makes the start for the Rockies, his 18th of the season.
+He is 1-6 with a 5.42 ERA and 64 strikeouts in 86 1/3 innings pitched.

-- The 32-year-old righty has pitched in relief 37 times this season.
+- The right-hander's last time out was on Tuesday against the Los Angeles Dodgers, when he tossed five scoreless innings while allowing five hits.

 © 2023 Data Skrive.
 All rights reserved.